Nishaanth1611/Django_website/README.md

 # Hello there, This is Django_Website
-## This is a Simple Website which is created using Python Django
+## This is a Simple Online Purchasing Website
+## This is created using Python Django